codr7/lila/README.md

     _.foo
   }

-debugger invoked on a SB-PCL::NO-APPLICABLE-METHOD-ERROR in thread
+debugger invoked on a SB-PCL::NO-APPLICABLE-METHOD-ERROR
-#<THREAD "main thread" RUNNING {10005084C3}>
 ```

 ```